Keyboard shortcuts

 Your new module appears in the modules list.

-Step 3: Explore the Module Dashboard
+Step 3: Open the Module Dashboard

 Step 4: Upload a Map